SW-e/ADAmantiumForgers/index.md

     alt="Sources of news on social media">

 In the social media family, after Facebook, YouTube is the second website where people get most of their news.
-In [2020](https://www.pewresearch.org/journalism/2021/01/12/news-use-across-social-media-platforms-in-2020/pj_2021-01-12_news-social-media_0-02/), almost one in four people (23%) regularly get news on YouTube.
+In [2020](https://www.pewresearch.org/journalism/2021/01/12/news-use-across-social-media-platforms-in-2020/pj_2021-01-12_news-social-media_0-02/), almost one in four people (23%) regularly got news on YouTube.

 <img